bsh78/github-for-developers-7/docs/brian-hanley.md

 Brian H. is from here and there.

 He enjoys Thai curry and completing GitHub classes.
+His favorite color, brown, features prominently in his living room decor.